Toetje585/Age-of-Empires-Online-Lutris/README.md

 ## Issues

-* Co-op play only works if wine has acces to privileged ports using setcap
+* Co-op play only works if wine has access to privileged ports using setcap (Asked celeste dev's to leave the privileged ports range)

 ## Status
 Project is: in development